 The annual tech-fest known as the Consumer Electronics Show (CES) is taking place Jan.
 6- 9 in Las Vegas, and companies new and old have already unveiled their latest bells and whistles.
 Here are 10 newly introduced products with the most potential for education.

 Several universities in the US and Canada are turning to custom mobile safety apps to enhance security and safety on campus.

 Modules that can be purchased separately will turn the new ThinkPad X1 into a laptop, projector or 3D camera.

-The University of New Mexico has deployed a mobile app in an effort to better ensure the safety of 27,000 students.
+The University of South Carolina has deployed a mobile app in an effort to improve safety for students, faculty and staff at its Columbia campus.